Traditional Majorca

 Fairs and festivals

-Majorca has fairs and festivals (ferias or firas) all year round, recognising everything from local food and drink (such as olives, potatoes, wine and snails) and culture (music, art, ceramics, literature) to regional patron saints, animals and the seasons.
+Majorca has fairs and festivals (ferias or firas) all year round, recognising everything from local food and drinks (such as olives, potatoes, wine and snails), culture (music, art, ceramics, literature), to regional patron saints, animals and the seasons.

 They commonly include a market, plus programmes packed with activities and events over the course of a week or two.
 They are important fixtures in the local calendar, bringing together the entire community to celebrate Majorca’s customs and way of life.